RARE BREED YOKOHAMA RED SADDLE FERTILE HATCHING POULTRY EGGS PHOENIX LONG TAIL

 3. Better To Have Auto Egg Turning Incubator For Great Result.

-4. Incubator Should Must Not Be Off Accidently Even For One Hour.
+4. Incubator must not Be turned off Accidentally Even For One Hour.

-7. Please Feed chicks with Chick Crums for the First 6 To 8 Weeks.
+7. Please feed chicks with Chick Crumbs for the first 6-8 Weeks.

 WARNING: I cannot guarantee fertility after the eggs have been through the postal system but I have had good feedback with good hatch rates.
 I strongly recommend to collect eggs in person so the hatching rate will be very high.